Guendouzi joins Pogba & Martial in France squad for Nations League Finals as Giroud misses out

 The 34-year-old, who swapped life at Chelsea for that with AC Milan over the summer, is just five efforts short of matching Thierry Henry’s all-time record haul at the top of Les Bleus’ goal charts.

-He will have to wait before edging ever closer to that mark, with another seasoned performer in the shape of Marseille goalkeeper Steve Mandanda also being overlooked on this occasion.
+He will have to wait before edging ever closer to that mark, with another seasoned performer in Marseille goalkeeper Steve Mandanda also being overlooked on this occasion.

 Of those taking in enforced absences, Ousmane Dembele is yet to figure for Barcelona this season since picking up an injury on European Championship duty and Chelsea midfielder N’Golo Kante has posted a positive Covid-19 test.